-Thank you for considering applying for a position with the IYNA!
 Without our volunteer staff, none of our projects could be possible.
 By applying to one of our departments, you will join a team of passionate, dedicated individuals working towards building the next generation of neuroscientists.
 Please note that IYNA positions are only open to members under 26 years of age.
 Our teams currently use G Suite and Facebook Workplace to communicate.
 Applicants must be able to access these platforms on a regular basis.
 We will be opening new positions relatively frequently, so make sure to check back here often.

-Committee members will be in charge of contacting media sources, such as news outlets and video channels, to write articles/produce media to publicize the IYNA.
+Team members will be in charge of contacting media sources, such as news outlets and video channels, to write articles/produce media to publicize the IYNA.
 Applicants should be skilled with writing and public relations.

 The Social Media team is responsible for maintaining the IYNA\'s social media accounts (Facebook, Instagram, and Twitter).
 Each account will be handled by 1-2 people and require certain consistent activity.
 Applicants should be familiar with these social media platforms.
 Applicants with prior experience managing professional social media accounts will be given preference.